Make Your Voice Heard: Contribute to SAP AI Core Documentation

 The Open Documentation initiative makes it easy for you to provide feedback and contribute directly to the SAP AI Core and SAP AI Launchpad documentation.
 By doing so, you can help to improve the content and make it easier for everyone to use.
 So if you’re an SAP customer or partner, take advantage of this opportunity and start contributing to the documentation today.
 Create your free GitHub account and begin suggesting changes or raising issues.
 Your contributions could earn you SAP Community badges and help improve the overall SAP experience for all customers.

 The Open Documentation Initiative by SAP encourages customer feedback and contributions to improve the SAP AI Core and SAP AI Launchpad documentation.
-Two buttons have been added to the SAP Help Portal pages: the Edit button and the Feedback button.
+Two options have been added to the SAP Help Portal pages: the Edit page option and the Create issue option, which are both available under Feedback.
 You’ll need a free GitHub account to contribute.
 You can either suggest a change by editing the documentation directly or by raising an issue for SAP authors to review.
 Contributions will be accepted, modified, or rejected based on their accuracy and consistency.
 SAP Community badges are also available for customers who contribute to the SAP AI Core and SAP AI Launchpad documentation.